2024 Edition

 To ensure rapid and efficient access, the organization establishes procedures for working with emergency responders including:

-1. police and fire departments;
+1. law enforcement and fire departments;

 2. hospital emergency rooms;